 Our presenters are visionaries – pioneers in end of life care.
 Each speaker has been touched and changed by death and suffering in some way.
 They’ve used their own lived experiences to transform how others are cared for.
 There is something about sitting with a person, hearing their stories and learning with them, much different than simply reading their books, or listening to a podcast.
 Just as death requires us to show up, be present and be in relationship – we wanted our attendees to have an experience of these teachers and the teachings they carry.

-The truth is, we thought about who we would want to meet – who has impacted our own lives and understandings of living and dying – and that’s who we invited to Toronto!
+The truth is, we thought about who we would want to meet – who has impacted our own lives and understandings of living and dying – and that’s who we invited to the International Death Symposium in Toronto!

 Our presenters are the real deal – they live their teachings.
 And they are leading the movement for change in how we live and die.